What You Should Know Before Renewing Your TSA PreCheck Membership

 There's a grace period until you lose your existing Known Traveler Number

 In case you can't renew your TSA PreCheck membership in time, TSA allows for a grace period of up to a year after it expires.
-You can keep your existing Known Traveler Number (KTN) within that period, but if you go beyond that, you'll have to apply for PreCheck again like a new member and get a brand new KTN.
+During this period, TSA PreCheck might not show up on your boarding pass, but you can continue to keep your existing Known Traveler Number (KTN).
+If you go beyond the grace period, you'll have to apply for PreCheck again like a new member and get a brand new KTN.
 This can prove a hassle, especially if your previous KTN is saved in various online airline accounts.